-Founder – General Manager
+Founder – Managing Director

 With this knowledge, I began looking into Bitcoin and blockchain, a few years ago.
 I find it a fascinating and promising technology, it is still in its infancy and the possibilities are endless.
 What Cyber Capital is doing now has not been done before.
 That makes it so challenging.
 Besides these activities I am currently enrolled in the post academic course for Registered Controller (RC) at the Free University of Amsterdam.
 After all, control generates trust, which is the foundation of every investment.